 - Sir Galahad in Idylls of the King: "My strength is as the strength of ten, because my heart is pure."

-- In Cart & Cwidder, the first book of The Dalemark Quartet, the protagonist's Music for Courage has a part that goes something like "our strength is the strength of a hundred men / because each of us marches as ten".
+- In Cart and Cwidder, the protagonist's Music for Courage has a part that goes something like "our strength is the strength of a hundred men / because each of us marches as ten".

 - Hilda the Hippo from a Richard Scarry book describes herself thusly, "Oh dear, I'm as strong as ten average little girls."